 Figure 6-5.
-Properties for Yamba dialog window in Eclipse, where we add the jtwitter.jar file
+Properties for Yamba dialog window in Eclipse, where we add the jtwitter.jar file with respect to web services than we already have in Java.
+So, as such, there's little value in reinventing the wheel.

 To make our life with web services and the Twitter API easier, we're going to use a third-party library, jtwitter.jar, provided by Winterwell Associates.
 This library contains a simple Java class that interacts with the online service and abstracts all the intricacies of making network calls and passing the data back and forth.
 If no one had been kind enough to provide a high-level library for what we need to do, we could always use standard Java networking libraries to get the job done.
 It just would have been more work.